-The Lord opened the door for Norman to join the Fellowship International home office staff in Guelph, Ontario in September 1994 so the family returned to Canada.
-Norman served as Associate Director for Fellowship International until August 2016 when he transitioned to a half-time role in the new Fellowship Aid and International Relief (FAIR) department as Associate Director.
-Norman presently continues to serve our National Fellowship as Associate Director of FAIR managing international projects that address suffering and social injustice.
+The Lord opened the door for Norman to join the Fellowship International home office staff in Guelph, Ontario, in September 1994, so the family returned to Canada.
+Norman served as Associate Director for Fellowship International until August 2016, when he transitioned to a half-time role in the new Fellowship Aid and International Relief (FAIR) department as Associate Director.
+Norman officially retired in August 2020 but continues in a volunteer capacity as the fair project manager supervisor-Latin America, overseeing programs in Hati, Colombia, Honduras.

-Norman and Donna have 3 children: Pilar who is living in British Columbia; Chantel is married with four grandchildren and lives in Drumheller, Alberta; and Chris is a constable with the Waterloo Regional Police Service, married, and makes Guelph home.
+Norman and Donna have 3 children: Pilar, who is living in British Columbia; Chantel is married with four grandchildren and lives in Drumheller, Alberta; and Chris is a police constable, married, and makes Guelph, Ontario home.